What is ADSL load balancing?

 • incorporate wireless connectivity (WiFi).

 In general, the more expensive routers do a better job of balancing traffic, as they contain greater processing power and more advanced algorithms.
 Furthermore, advanced load-balancing routers allow more sophisticated control of services and devices.
-For example, with good load-balancing routers, it is possible to apply a range of ‘rules’, for example confining delay-sensitive traffic (such as VoIP) to the ADSL connection with the lowest latency.
+For example, with good load-balancing routers, it is possible to apply a range of ‘rules’, for example confining delay-sensitive traffic (such as VoIP) to the broadband connection with the lowest latency.

-Finally, bear in mind that all routers that support multiple ADSL connections do not necessarily perform load balancing.
-For example, the excellent Billion 7800N permits two Internet connections (one through its EWAN port).
-However, the Billion 7800N can only operate in ‘fail-over’ mode, where the second Internet connection will be used if the first one goes down.
+Photo of the DrayTek 2920Finally, bear in mind that all routers that support multiple ADSL/ADSL2+ connections do not necessarily perform load balancing.
+For example, the excellent Billion 7800DXL permits three Internet connections to be connected to its WAN ports.
+However, the Billion 7800DXL can only operate in ‘fail-over’ mode, where the standby Internet connections will be used only if the main one goes down.

-While it may be tempting (in terms of price and convenience) to purchase an ‘all-in-one’ load-balancing router that incorporates its own ADSL modems, we recommend that you opt for high-quality separate external ADSL modems instead.
+While it may be tempting (in terms of price and convenience) to purchase an ‘all-in-one’ load-balancing router that incorporates its own ADSL/ADSL2+ modems, we recommend that you opt for high-quality separate external ADSL modems instead.